 Queensland Nephrology Advanced Training Pathway

-2018 will be the third year in Queensland that the Advanced Training in Nephology will be offered through a centralised recruitment process.
-This is a statewide process and is supported by the Renal Heads of Department with advanced training accredited positions.
+The Queensland Advanced Training in Nephology is a statewide process and is supported by the Renal Heads of Department with advanced training accredited positions.

 This centralised pathway will allow successful applicants to be supported through a 3 year training program including 1 year guaranteed training in a transplant service.
 There still remain opportunities to be an advanced trainee in nephrology medicine in Queensland outside of this process.